-At no time prior to the First Meeting shall either side initiate an arbitration or litigation related to this Agreement except to pursue a provisional remedy that is authorized by law or by JAMS International Arbitration Rules or by agreement of the parties.
+At no time prior to the 45 days following the filing of the request for mediation referred to above shall either side initiate litigation related to this Agreement except to pursue a provisional remedy that is authorized by law.
+Neither may either side initiate arbitration except to pursue a provisional remedy authorized by the JAMS International Arbitration Rules.
+However, this limitation is inapplicable to a party if the other party refuses to comply with the requirements of the paragraph above.

-The above-referenced sample clauses are merely to provide parties with a blueprint for drafting their own unique dispute resolution clause.
+The sample clauses referenced herein are merely to provide parties with a template for drafting their own unique dispute resolution clause.
 Parties are advised to consult with counsel in the drafting process and to consult with local counsel in the event they are contracting in a jurisdiction with which they are unfamiliar.
-Parties are welcome to contact JAMS for information on clause drafting, applicable rules and any other questions.
+Parties are welcome to contact JAMS for information on clause drafting or applicable rules, or if they have any questions.